11ty/11ty-website/docs/config.md

 };
 ```

+Eleventy will not add a watch for files or folders that are in `.gitignore`, unless `setUseGitIgnore` is turned off.
+See the chapter on [ignore files](/docs/ignores/#opt-out-of-using-.gitignore).

 ### Override Browsersync Server Options {% addedin "0.7.0" %}

 Useful if you want to change or override the default Browsersync configuration.
 Find the Eleventy defaults in [`EleventyServe.js`](https://github.com/11ty/eleventy/blob/master/src/EleventyServe.js).
 Take special note that Eleventy does not use Browsersync’s watch options and trigger reloads manually after our own internal watch methods are complete.
 See full options list on the [Browsersync documentation](https://browsersync.io/docs/options).